pandaproject/panda/docs/api.rst

 Related Uploads
 ===============

-Due to limitations in upload file-handling, it is not possible to create Uploads via the normal API.
+As with Data Uploads, it is not possible to create Uploads via the normal API.
 Instead related files should be uploaded to http://localhost:8000/related_upload/ either as form data or as an AJAX request.
 Examples of how to upload files with curl are at the end of this section.

 Example RelatedUpload object: